osuosl/ganeti_webmgr/docs/source/getting_started/installing.rst

   ..
 Note:: You will likely need to run this as root as it requires permissions
           to install packages and create directories in ``/opt``.

+  ..
+Warning:: The script installs pre-compiled Python wheel packages for
+          CentOS 6, CentOS 7, Debian 7, and Debian 8.
+For Ubuntu, it will
+          attempt to install ``gcc`` and other compilation requirements, and will download and install the Python requirements from ``PyPi`` with ``pip``.

 .. _vncauthproxy-script:

 VNC AuthProxy startup script